The Goddess Bunny: Background and production

-Overview
+Synopsis

+It is a "shockumentary" or mondo film.
+It includes archival footage of Crisp.
 The film depicts a tour of the Los Angeles, California underground transgender, lesbian, and gay nightclub scene, as hosted by Sandie Crisp, the Goddess Bunny.
 The film also explores the life of Crisp, mainly focusing on her transition, as well as her battle with polio as a child.